Accessibility Tools

 4. What are the nutrient requirements for weight loss surgery?

-Vitamin and mineral supplementation is very important after bariatric procedures to prevent from nutritional deficiencies.
+Vitamin and mineral supplementation is important after bariatric procedures to prevent from nutritional deficiencies.
 Common supplements that may be recommended by your surgeon would be a multivitamin, calcium and b12.

 5. Do insurance companies provide insurance coverage for weight loss surgery?